kennedydc97/QIMA-project/README.md

 User can view products.

-TODO List
+## TODO List
- Change the H2 Database to MySQL:
+-Change the H2 Database to MySQL:
-Update the application to use MySQL for production environments.
+-Update the application to use MySQL for production environments.

- Running Only in Development Mode:
+-Running Only in Development Mode:
-Ensure the application is optimized for development.
+-Ensure the application is optimized for development.
 Consider adding profiles for development and production.

- Error Handling:
+-Error Handling:
-Add comprehensive error handling for all server endpoints to improve robustness.
+-Add comprehensive error handling for all server endpoints to improve robustness.

- Dockerize the Application:
+-Dockerize the Application:
-Create Docker configurations to launch the backend and frontend together with a single command.
+-Create Docker configurations to launch the backend and frontend together with a single command.

- Improve Layout:
+-Improve Layout:
-Enhance the UI/UX design of the application to make it more user-friendly and visually appealing.
+-Enhance the UI/UX design of the application to make it more user-friendly and visually appealing.

- Develop Unit Tests:
+-Develop Unit Tests:
-Implement unit tests for both the backend and frontend to ensure code quality and reliability.
+-Implement unit tests for both the backend and frontend to ensure code quality and reliability.

- Use Lombok:
+-Use Lombok:
-Integrate Lombok into the backend to reduce boilerplate code and improve code readability.
+-Integrate Lombok into the backend to reduce boilerplate code and improve code readability.